YuukanOO/uniformcss.com/docs/customization/custom-properties.md

 Adding utilities through the utilities map can be a useful to quickly add properties however when adding many, your Uniform configuration may become long.
 To avoid this problem custom properties can also be added natively to the core library.

-<h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-700 leading-0 bg-silver-200 leading-0 color-black radius-round">1</span> Build out your data structure</h4>
+<h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-700 leading-0 bg-gray bg-tint-800 leading-0 color-black radius-round">1</span> Build out your data structure</h4>

 Create a new `sass` document and use the following template to configure your own custom property.